isomerpages/gb-assist/pages/privacy.md

     (b)	need more information on or access to Data which you have provided to us in the past.

-This version of this Privacy Statement is dated 22 Jun 2020.
+This version of this Privacy Statement is dated 11 Aug 2020.